Haibu-Project/.github/profile/README.md

 Our mission is to redefine social networking by giving users control over their data, interactions, and governance.
 Our vision is to create a social ecosystem where engagement is rewarded, community-driven moderation ensures fairness, and decentralization guarantees freedom of expression without reliance on a central authority.

 ## 🌟 Key Features
-- 🗳️ DAO Governance: Haibu is community-driven, meaning key decisions —such as feature implementations— are made through voting.
-Voting power is weighted based on user engagement and contribution levels.
+- 🗳️ **DAO Governance:** Haibu is community-driven, meaning key decisions such as feature implementations are made through voting.
+Our governance token, **$HAI**, determines voting power.
+Users with more tokens have a greater impact on decisions, ensuring that the most engaged contributors shape the platform’s future.

-- 🏆 Gamified Engagement: Users earn $hai tokens by actively participating in the platform.
-As they accumulate tokens, they level up, gaining greater voice in governance decisions.
+- 🏆 **Gamified Engagement:** Users earn $HAI tokens by actively participating in the platform.
+Every three months, new campaigns are introduced, offering unique opportunities to earn additional tokens.
+As users accumulate tokens, they level up, gaining more influence in governance decisions.

+- 💻 **Open-Source Development & Rewards:** Haibu is fully open-source, encouraging developers to contribute by solving issues and improving the platform.
+Contributors can claim bounties and also receive $HAI tokens as rewards for meaningful contributions.

-- 💬 Familiar Social Interactions: Post "Hai" (similar to tweets), like, comment, and share content while enjoying a decentralized and censorship-resistant experience.
+- 💬 **Familiar Social Interactions:** Post "Hai" (similar to tweets), like, comment, and share content while enjoying a decentralized and censorship resistant experience.

-- 🔒 Blockchain-Powered Security: Built on Celestia, Haibu ensures data integrity, privacy, and protection against censorship, unlike centralized platforms where data control is in the hands of corporations.
+- 🔒 🔒 **Blockchain-Powered Security:** Built on **Celestia** and powered by **Chopin's Framework**, Haibu ensures data integrity, privacy, and protection against censorship.
+Unlike centralized platforms where corporations control user data, Haibu provides a truly decentralized and user-owned experience. 🚀

 ## 🛠️ Tech Stack
 Haibu is built using cutting-edge Web3 technologies to ensure decentralization, scalability, and security: